 Still, there are side effects from Adderall that can predispose someone to develop psychotic symptoms, states Healthline.
 Those effects include headaches, nervousness, and trouble sleeping.

 The continued lack of sleep, according to Healthline, may cause worsening headaches and extreme nervousness, which may turn into paranoia — a symptom linked to psychosis.

 People with a history of mental illness may also be more likely to incur psychosis after taking Adderall.
 Though the reason for this causation is not entirely clear.
 But one argument abounds.

 States Healthline: One theory is that your body may respond differently to an increase — caused by Adderall — of certain chemicals in your brain.
 People with amphetamine-induced psychosis have significantly higher rates of norepinephrine in their blood than amphetamine users without psychosis.

 A reputable, professional recovery program can offer treatment that addresses any substance addiction and a co-occurring mental health disorder.
 This program is called dual diagnosis treatment.

 With stimulant medications like Adderall, treatment starts with medical detoxification.
 In detox, the substance is removed from the body, and any withdrawal symptoms that arise are treated and alleviated.

-Because dual diagnosis addresses addiction and the mental health disorder, treatment is geared toward the restoration of the mind and soul, along with the body.
+Because dual diagnosis addresses addiction and mental health disorders, treatment is geared toward the restoration of the mind and soul, along with the body.
 There is an array of therapeutic approaches available in dual diagnosis, including: